drbean/edit/jeffreykuo/send_editing_Final_send.md

 To more clearly classify these images, the gray level would be an important factor in a module distinguishing the above features.
-Therefore, the color model adopted is the HSV model, not grayscale, since it provides a value for brightness, and it is used as input to the module, together with a combination of six other textural features selected for inspection.
+Therefore, the color model adopted is the HSV model, not grayscale, since it provides a value for brightness, which is used as input to the module, for the combination of six textural features selected for study.

 To get texture information, let be the th entry in a GLCM having *N~x~* columns and *N~y~* rows. *Ng* stands for the level of pixel.
 The